-The Bond Order confirms the prior creation of the District's Debt Service Fund, including the sub-accounts which are used to separate funds received to pay debt service on bonds issued to finance water, sanitary sewer and drainage facilities ("Utility Bonds") from funds received to pay debt service on bonds issued to finance road facilities ("Road Bonds").
-The Bond Order also confirms the District's Construction Fund, including the sub-accounts which are used to separate proceeds from Utility Bonds and Road Bonds.
-All proceeds of the Bonds will be deposited in the sub-account of the Construction Fund created in respect of Utility Bonds.
+The Bond Order confirms the prior creation of the District's Debt Service Fund, including the sub-accounts which are used to separate funds received to pay debt service on bonds issued to finance water, sanitary sewer, drainage and recreational facilities ("Water, Sewer, Drainage and Recreational Bonds"), from funds received to pay debt service on bonds issued to finance road facilities ("Road Bonds").
+The Bond Order also confirms the District's Construction Fund, including the sub-accounts which are used to separate proceeds from Water, Sewer, Drainage and Recreational Bonds and Road Bonds.
+All proceeds of the Bonds will be deposited in the sub-account of the Construction Fund created with respect to Water, Sewer, Drainage and Recreational Bonds.

-The proceeds from all taxes levied, appraised and collected for and on account of the Bonds authorized by the Bond Order shall be deposited, as collected, into the sub-account of the Debt Service Fund created in respect of Utility Bonds.
-The Debt Service Fund, which constitutes a trust fund for the benefit of the owners of the Outstanding Bonds, the Bonds and any additional tax bonds issued by the District, is to be kept separate from all other funds of the District, and funds in the sub-accounts created in respect of Utility Bonds are to be used for payment of debt service on the Bonds and any of the District's duly authorized Utility Bonds, whether heretofore, hereunder, or hereafter issued, payable in whole or part from taxes.
-Amounts on deposit in the sub-accounts of the Debt Service Fund created in respect of Utility Bonds may also be used to pay the fees and expenses of the Paying Agent/Registrar, to defray the expenses of assessing and collecting taxes levied for payment of interest on and principal of the Bonds and any of the Districts duly authorized Utility Bonds, whether heretofore, hereunder, or hereafter issued, payable in whole or in part from taxes, and to pay any tax anticipation notes issued in respect of debt service due to or become due on Utility Bonds, together with interest thereon, as such tax anticipation notes become due.
-Funds otherwise on deposit in the Debt Service Fund, including funds in a sub-account created in respect of Road Bonds, will not be allocated to the payment of the Bonds.
+The proceeds from all taxes levied, appraised and collected for and on account of the Bonds authorized by the Bond Order shall be deposited, as collected, into the sub-account of the Debt Service Fund created with respect to Water, Sewer, Drainage and Recreational Bonds.
+The Debt Service Fund, which constitutes a trust fund for the benefit of the owners of the Outstanding Bonds, the Bonds and any additional tax bonds issued by the District, is to be kept separate from all other funds of the District, and funds in the sub-accounts created with respect to Water, Sewer, Drainage and Recreational Bonds are to be used for payment of debt service on the Bonds and any of the District's duly authorized Water, Sewer, Drainage and Recreational Bonds, whether heretofore, hereunder, or hereafter issued, payable in whole or part from taxes.
+Amounts on deposit in the sub-accounts of the Debt Service Fund created with respect to Water, Sewer, Drainage and Recreational Bonds may also be used to pay the fees and expenses of the Paying Agent/Registrar, to defray the expenses of assessing and collecting taxes levied for payment of interest on and principal of the Bonds and any of the District's duly authorized Water, Sewer, Drainage and Recreational Bonds, whether heretofore, hereunder, or hereafter issued, payable in whole or in part from taxes, and to pay any tax anticipation notes issued with respect to debt service due to or become due on Water, Sewer, Drainage and Recreational Bonds, together with interest thereon, as such tax anticipation notes become due.
+Funds otherwise on deposit in the Debt Service Fund, including funds in a sub-account created with respect to Road Bonds, will not be allocated to the payment of the Bonds.